 You're currently in your second year studying B.A.
 (Hons) Electronic Music Production at dBs Plymouth, what are some of the best parts of the course so far?

-Im also really exited that we get to visit Berlin in April to attend music conferences like Superbooth.
+I'm also really excited that we get to visit Berlin in April to attend music conferences like Superbooth.
 I can't wait to explore new technology that I can make use of in my future career.

 What made you choose to study dBs at Music?